ricardorauber/RestService/README.md

 ### Dealing with the response from the server

-One of the things that many people have issues is with the reponse from the server.
+One of the things that many people have issues is with the response from the server.
 Casting values, serializing, decoding... the possibilities are unlimited.
 What I tried to achieve with this framework was to have a nice response in the way you need the data.

 There are 4 possibilities of response: